-At this stage, ICRC collects information and conducts participatory assessments with communities, other relevant stakeholders and local administrations to identify and prioritize activities to be implemented under different Components.
-The Economic Security (EcoSec) department is responsible for activities under Component 3, and the Water and Habitat (WatHab) department is responsible for activities under Component 4.
+At this stage, ICRC collects information and conducts participatory assessments with communities, other relevant stakeholders and local administrations to identify and prioritize activities to be implemented.
+The Economic Security (EcoSec) department is responsible for farming support, cash for work and cash grants; and the Water and Habitat (WatHab) department is responsible for basic service provision and community infrastructure.

-As a first step, EcoSec and WatHab technical teams and field officers should ensure that all proposed activities (under all project components) are within the boundaries of the Project's eligible activities, and they are not considered as activities listed on the E&S Exclusion List in Table 11 below.
+As a first step, EcoSec and WatHab technical teams and field officers should ensure that all proposed activities are within the boundaries of the Project's eligible activities, and they are not considered as activities listed on the E&S Exclusion List in Table 11 below.